 - Satisfy the residency requirement by completing at least nine credits of core courses each semester for two consecutive semesters.

 The comprehensive examination is an assessment of knowledge in the candidate’s area of specialization.
-Candidates will normally have taken the examination by the end of their fourth semester.
-The comprehensive examination is a written exam requiring candidates to demonstrate essential knowledge, skills, dispositions, and reasoning required for effective leadership in the key content areas of their specialization.
+Candidates normally take the examination by the end of their fourth semester.
+The comprehensive examination is a three-part written exam requiring candidates to demonstrate essential knowledge, skills, dispositions, and reasoning based on the program’s learning objectives.

 - Submit evidence satisfactory to the advisor of their ability to do research in the area of specialization

-- As a future executive leader, there is also an expectation that your participation, attendance, and work will reflect the care and scholarship that one would expect from someone participating in a doctoral-level program
+- As a future executive leader, there is also an expectation that a candidate’s participation, attendance, and work will reflect the standards, care, and scholarship that are required in a rigorous doctoral-level program.

-- If it is necessary to miss or be late to a class, candidates are required to notify the faculty member teaching the course in advance.
+- If it is necessary to miss or be late to a class, candidates are required to notify the faculty member teaching the course in advance, if possible.

-- Specific details of the attendance policy and requirements will be provided at the start of each course
+- Specific details of the attendance policy and requirements will be provided by the faculty at the start of each course.

 Ed.D.
 Alumni Spotlight